-(2) The Company provided time deposits as collateral mainly for lands lease agreements.
+(2) The Company provided time deposits as collateral mainly for foreign currency forward contracts agreements

+Inds lease agreements.
 The refundable deposits was pledged as collateral for security deposit provided to the local government of overseas sales.

 9 SIGNIFICANT CONTINGENT LIABILITIES AND UNRECOGNIZED CONTRACT COMMITMENTS